-If my proxy solicitation results in any director failing to receive a majority of the votes cast for his election, then I believe it would clearly be inappropriate and inconsistent with contemporary corporate governance for any such director to continue to serve on the Board.
-I believe the failure of the Board to accept any such tendered resignations that may result from the Annual Meeting would be an egregious violation of proper corporate governance, and in direct opposition to a clear shareholder directive.
+Regardless of whether a majority or plurality voting standard applies at this year's meeting, if my proxy solicitation results in any director failing to receive a majority of the votes cast for his or her election, then I believe it would clearly be inappropriate and inconsistent with contemporary corporate governance for any such director to continue to serve on the Board.
+I believe the failure of the Board to accept any tendered resignations that may result from the Annual Meeting would be a violation of proper corporate governance, and in direct opposition to a clear shareholder directive.

 I urge you to carefully consider the information contained in the accompanying Proxy Statement and support my efforts by signing, dating and returning the enclosed BLUE proxy card today to (A) WITHHOLD your vote on the re-election of the Compensation Committee Directors as directors at the Annual Meeting [Proposal 1] and (B) vote AGAINST the Company's advisory vote on executive compensation [Proposal 2].
-The accompanying Proxy Statement and the enclosed BLUE proxy card are first being mailed to shareholders on or about [] [], 2022.
+The accompanying Proxy Statement and the enclosed BLUE proxy card are first being mailed to shareholders on or about April [1, 2022.